Gillian Price RegMBACP(Accred)

 I hold a point of view that everyone is valuable and that life is a gift; to be lived to the fullness possible within the circumstances faced.
 I generally have a positive outlook on life and I am well motivated to navigate difficult situations.
 I too have needed outside help when life has been tough and counselling has been very helpful and although challenging, I have always valued these times of change.
 I consider all human beings to be of value and significance and consider it a privilege to walk alongside another person, accepting of others without prejudice.

 I expect you may like to know why I became a counsellor.
 I started my counsellor training after I quickly found I needed more skills to help people who were sharing life issues with me when I worked for a charity in the 1990's.
-I had previously worked in an office, in sales and as an employment consultant.
+I had previously worked in an office, in sales and as an employment consultant and manager.
 I have worked with people from all 'walks' of life and realise that it is not what has happened to you in life, it is what you do with what happens in life that has the biggest effect.
 I have been counselling now for over 14 years and have experienced a wide range of life situations, so you will not shock me with what you want to share and I look forward to journeying with you.

 How counselling may help